HnKnA/capstone_project/Readme.md

 ## Main model
-The main model is in `hgr_test.ipynb`
+The main model is in `hgr_test.ipynb`.
+The currently source data for the model is in csv/inofficial.

 ## Testing sample
 Run the `lstm.py` script.
-Configure the directory of the sample (official, unofficial, inofficial, noise)
+Configure the directory of the sample (official, unofficial, inofficial, noise).

 ## Rename the csv file
 Run the `rename.py` script.

-## plot one csv file
+## Plot one csv file
 Run the `plot_csv.py` script.